chalatz/tours/pages/tours/driving/rhodes-wine-tours-wineries-greece.md

 - text: |-
     **KOUNAKIS WINERY**

-    The Kounakis Winery started from the grandfather Kyriakos Kounakis on 1928 and it still produce excellent wines till today, they can produce more than 20000 bottles of wine a year.
-They use the traditional natural way for growth and process.
-Athiri, Mandilaria (Amorgiano) Merlot, Grenache rouge, Syrah, Chardonnay.
-Here you can test free all the types of wines they produce, and get your pictures of the ageing facilities.
+    Kounakis Winery was founded in 1928 by Kyriakos Kounakis and has been producing exceptional wines ever since.
+The tradition continued with his son, Nicholas Kounakis, and is now carried on by his grandson, Giannis Kounakis.
+With an annual production of over 20,000 bottles, the winery follows traditional, natural methods for cultivation and winemaking. **Their varieties include Athiri, Mandilaria (Amorgiano), Merlot, Grenache Rouge, Syrah, and Chardonnay.** Visitors can enjoy tastings of all their wines and capture memorable photos of the aging facilities.
+They offer a variety of **Wine Tasting Programs**, starting at just **5 Euros per person**, which also serves as the **entrance fee**.
   gallery:
   - thumb: "./img/Tour5/rhodes_wine_tours_kounakis_1_thumb.jpg"
     href: "./img/Tour5/rhodes_wine_tours_kounakis_1.jpg"